Table of Contents

 Expunge A Shoplifting Conviction

-Whether charged as a disorderly persons or indictable offense, a shoplifting charge is eligible for an expungement provided the person filing meets all other criteria.
+Additionally, an attorney can assist with the expungement process for both disorderly persons and indictable offenses if the person filing meets all other criteria.
 A disorderly persons-level shoplifting charge can be expunged 4 years after the accused has completed all sentencing and paid any fines.
 Indictable-level shoplifting charges can be expunged 6 years after all sentencing and fines have been satisfied.
-Learn more about expunging shoplifting convictions.
+Learn more about expunging shoplifting convictions

 Who Should I Contact?

-If you, your child or other loved one was charged with shoplifting in New Jersey, contact Rosenblum Law today.
+If you, your child, or another loved one was charged with shoplifting in New Jersey, contact Rosenblum Law today.
 Our expert criminal defense attorneys have helped many people in similar situations avoid the worst possible consequences.
 E-mail or call us at 888-815-3649.

 MORE INFORMATION ABOUT SHOPLIFTING IN NEW JERSEY